SpineML/spineml.github.io/spinecreator/tutorial/index.md

 of Tuples, each Tuple containing the x, y, and z co-ordinates of the neuron at that index in the List.

-I usually develop my connectionFunc externally, using matplotlib to look at the connection patterns.
+Because the error feedback within SpineCreator is very limited, I usually develop my connectionFunc externally, using matplotlib to look at the connection patterns.
 Here's an example, called gabor.py:

 ```python
 #